RichardHightower/json-parsers-benchmark/README.md

 I only included the tests for Jackson because Jackson is faster than the other two.
 Anyone can download the benchmark and run all of the tests.

+Jackson is faster at some things.
+Jackson currently is 30% or more faster at serializing large primitive arrays.

+GSON is probably faster at some things as well.

+These tests have been independently verified.

 ##Why don't you test Jackson AST?

 I do.
 I see no real difference between **readTree** and **readValue**.